-All centre personnel who are involved in the administration, delivery and / or assessment of Safety Training Awards qualifications are required to complete a conflicts of interest disclosure form via Synergy if there may be a potential and / or actual conflict of interest in place.
+All centre personnel who are involved in the administration, delivery and / or assessment of Safety Training Awards qualifications are required to complete a conflicts of interest disclosure form via Synergy if there may be a perceived and / or actual conflict of interest in place.

-Conflicts of interest are a high-risk area to regulators, so therefore it is vital that all centres disclose any conflicts whether they may be potential or actual cases to Safety Training Awards when they are recognised.
-Please refer to Safety Training Awards conflicts of interest policy for further guidance, this is available on our website or you can request a copy by contacting us.
+Conflicts of interest are a high-risk area to regulators, so therefore it is vital that all centres disclose any conflicts whether they may be perceived or actual cases to Safety Training Awards when they are recognised.
+Please refer to Safety Training Awards Conflicts of Interest Policy for further guidance, this is available on our website or you can request a copy by contacting us.